Skip to content

 Open Markdown files in your terminal and run commands.

-Warp can display Markdown files directly in a split pane, in addition to opening them in an external editor.
+Warp can be used for both editing and viewing rendered Markdown files in a split pane.
 Any local file with the .md or .markdown extension is treated as a Markdown file.
 Remote files are currently not supported.
+Turning on Settings > Features > General > Open Markdown files in Warp’s Markdown viewer by default will make the Markdown viewer default, otherwise Markdown files will open in Warp’s editor.

 Clicking a Markdown file link in the output of ls to open it in Warp